-In this article we will be looking at a guide on business insurance for graphic designers and developers.
-At some point in their career, most web designers and developers can deal with scaling issues, unexpected project delays, broken customer relationships, and unpaid bills.
+In this article, we will be looking at a guide on business insurance for graphic designers and developers.
+At some point in their careers, most web designers and developers can deal with scaling issues, unexpected project delays, broken customer relationships, and unpaid bills.

-The good news is that there is an insurance policy out there to help with these scenarios.
-In the UK, it is called “Professional Indemnity Insurance”.
-In other places, it may be called “Professional Liability” or “Errors and Omissions Insurance.”
+The good news is that there is business insurance for graphic designers out there to help with these scenarios.
+In the UK, it is called “professional indemnity insurance.”.
+In other places, it may be called “professional liability” or “errors and omissions insurance.”

-Let’s explore what this business insurance for graphic designers is and how it is designed to keep web professionals in business.
+Let’s explore what this business insurance for graphic designers is and how it is designed to keep professionals in the business.

 What Is Professional Liability Insurance?

 Professional indemnity insurance protects your business from mistakes and annoying clients.

 Suppose a customer threatens legal action and claims loss of income or damages because of the service you provided.
 Even if you are wrong, professional compensation will step in to make sure that the consequences for your work will not hold you back.